 Moreover, important opportunities for business development are emerging along with the growth of sustainable cities and new mobility models.

 A major commitment to companies (VSBs, SMEs and professionals)

-Societe Generale has significantly boosted its support for companies and entrepreneurs in terms of local networks and access to business expertise.
+Societe Generale has significantly boosted its support for companies and entrepreneurs in terms of local presence and access to business expertise.
 The Group draws on its expertise, its international network and its network of correspondent banks to support its corporate clients in 67 countries.

-With the “Societe Generale Entrepreneurs” commercial strategy, the Bank provides owner-managers with a range of services and solutions specifically geared to addressing strategic issues, by pooling expertise from Retail Banking, Corporate and Investment Banking, Private Banking and the Real Estate division, and making it available under one roof in regional centres of excellence.
+With the “Societe Generale Entrepreneurs” commercial strategy, the Bank provides owner-managers with a range of services and solutions specifically geared at addressing strategic issues, by pooling expertise from Retail Banking, Corporate and Investment Banking, Private Banking and the Real Estate divisions, and making it available under one roof in regional centres of excellence.
 This comprehensive and integrated package enables entrepreneurs to receive better support at every key stage of the development and transfer of ownership of their business.

 Societe Generale made changes to its commercial strategy for professional clients in order to better meet their specific needs and new expectations.
-Professional clients now enjoy comprehensive support with two expert advisors at their disposal: one for their professional life and the other for their private life, as was already the case for corporate clients.
+Professional clients now enjoy comprehensive support with two expert advisors at their disposal: one for their professional life and the other for their personal life, as was already the case for corporate clients.

 A significant presence in financing the public and non-profit sectors